What is the Consumer Protection Act?

 - Intended misrepresentation or omission of a material fact in connection with the promotion or sale of consumer realty, or with the subsequent performance of a merchant under an agreement of sale or rental; or

 - Use of a confessed judgment clause in a contract, including a lease, which waives the consumer's right to use a legal defense.
-Read the Law: Maryland Code, Commercial Law, Section 13-301
+Read the Law: Comm.
+Law, § 13-301

 When does the Consumer Protection Act apply in a lease?

-In cases that involve landlords and tenants, the Consumer Protection Act only applies to a violation that occurs during the establishment of the landlord/tenant relationship.
-Richwind Joint Venture v.
+In cases that involve landlords and tenants, the Consumer Protection Act only applies to a lease at the time that the consumer enters into it.
+Read the Law: Richwind Joint Venture v.
 Brunson, 335 Md.
-661 (1994).
+661, 683 (1994).

 What types of services does the Consumer Protection Act not apply to?